 - 1 Touch inside a globe to open the alarms/targets popup for that parameter.
-The alarms/targets popup is also available on the physio relationship screen by touching a parameter box. - 2 To disable the audible alarm for the parameter, touch the Audible Alarm icon at the top right of the popup.
+The alarms/targets popup is also available on the physio relationship screen by touching a parameter box. - 2 To disable the audible alarm for the parameter, touch the Audible Alarm icon right of the popup.